jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 }
 ```

-While I could spend some time throwing some additional error handling etc.  This code is proof of concept so I'm not too bothered.
-It should should also be noted, that the object I'm passing in to this method is taken from the generated API code discussed above.
+While I could spend some time throwing some additional error handling etc. This code is proof of concept, so I'm not too bothered.
+It should also be noted, that the object I'm passing in to this method is taken from the generated API code discussed above.

 Breaking down what I'm doing in OpenSearch is as follows: